Oily fish like salmon can have a range of health benefits when part of a balanced diet.

 Mouth and skin cancers

-Oily fish consumption may protect from early- and late-stage oral and skin cancers.
+Oily fish consumption may protect against early- and late-stage oral and skin cancers.
 Omega-3 fatty acid has been found to target and selectively inhibit the growth of malignant and pre-malignant cells at doses that do not affect the normal cells.

-Sensory, cognitive and motor development
+Sensory, cognitive, and motor development

 Consuming oily fish during the last months of pregnancy can have positive effects on a child's sensory, cognitive, and motor development, research suggests.
-The same study did not find that breastfeeding offered the same benefits.
+The same study did not find that breast-feeding offered the same benefits.

 Protecting vision and memory